What is acupuncture?

 What does it feel like to be needled?

 When acupuncture needles are inserted correctly there is little or no sensation, however your practitioner will usually manipulate the needle, once it is in, to elicit a sensation called de qi.
 This will be felt by both the practitioner and the person being needled.
 The sensation differs depending on the area of the body.
 It is often described as a distending, radiating sensation.
 If it there is a prolonged sharp or painful sensation, you should let your practitioner know, as this is usually incorrect.

 Clients often seek acupuncture for pain relief, whether from injury, or a chronic condition.
 Claire offers acupuncture to those experiencing:

 Whatever the driving issue, a treatment plan is created in consultation with you, to best meet your needs.

 What can I expect from an acupuncture treatment?

 The first consultation will be a longer appointment, so that your practitioner can develop an understanding of exactly what's going on for you.
 You will be asked to complete a short consent form.
-If you have an approved ACC claim please bring your claim number and the date of the injury.
 Treatment is often given fully clothed.
 If massage is part of the treatment you may be invited to remove some clothing if you wish to avoid oil staining.